-Configuring Protocol Settings/Credentials
+Configuring Protocol Settings

-Use the Protocol Settings/Credentials dialog to configure the protocol credentials (for ICMP, SNMPv1-v3, SSH, or VmWare) that you want to use for network discovery.
+Use the Protocol Settings dialog to configure the protocol settings (for ICMP, SNMP, or SSH) that you want to use for network discovery.

-- SNMPv1 discovery requires the SNMP read community information, timeout settings, and retry counts. - SNMPv2 discovery requires the SNMP read community information, timeout settings, and retry counts. - SNMPv3 discovery requires the associated Username, timeout settings and retry counts.
-Optionally, you can select to use Authentication and Encryption. - ICMP discovery requires the timeout settings and retry counts. - SSH discovery requires the User Name, Password, and Port used to attempt an SSH connection. - VMware discovery requires the User Name, Password, and Port used to attempt a connection to a VMware host or vCenter server.
+- SNMP discovery requires the SNMP read community information, timeout settings, and retry counts. - ICMP discovery requires the timeout settings and retry counts. - SSH discovery requires the User Name, Password, and Port used to attempt an SSH connection.